RTXteam/RTX/README.md

 ARAX is designed to be installed on an Amazon Web Services Elastic Compute Cloud (EC2) `m5a.4xlarge` instance (which has 16&nbsp;vCPUs and 64&nbsp;GiB of RAM) with 1,023&nbsp;TiB of elastic block storage, with host OS Ubuntu&nbsp;18.04.
-The host OS has nginx v1.14.0 installed and configured (see `team-private/ARAX/rtx-host-os-nginx-config` for configuration details) for SSL/TLS temination and proxying of HTTP traffic to `localhost:8080`.
-The SSL site certificate was generated using Letsencrypt (certbot version 0.27.0).
-ARAX and all of its database dependencies run inside a Docker container (Docker version 19.03.5) on that instance that is configured to map TCP ports as
+The host OS has nginx&nbsp;v1.14.0 installed and configured (see `team-private/ARAX/rtx-host-os-nginx-config` for configuration details) for SSL/TLS temination and proxying of HTTP traffic to `localhost:8080`.
+The SSL site certificate was generated using Letsencrypt (certbot&nbsp;v0.27.0).
+ARAX and all of its database dependencies run inside a Docker container (Docker&nbsp;v19.03.5) on that instance that is configured to map TCP ports as
-follows: 7473:7473, 7474:7474, 7687:7687, and 8080:80 (for details see
+follows:

+- 7473:7473
+- 7474:7474
+- 7687:7687
+- 8080:80

-`team-private/ARAX/arax-run-container-nodes.md`).
-Within the Docker container, ARAX uses Apache&nbsp;v2.4.18, python&nbsp;v3.7.3, Neo4j&nbsp;v3.2.6,
+(for the specific Docker run command, see `team-private/ARAX/arax-run-container-nodes.md`).
+Within the Docker container, ARAX uses

-OpenJDK&nbsp;v1.8.0_131, and mysql&nbsp;v5.7.19-0ubuntu0.16.04.1.
-The python
+- Apache&nbsp;v2.4.18
+- python&nbsp;v3.7.3
+- Neo4j&nbsp;v3.2.6,
+- OpenJDK&nbsp;v1.8.0_131
+- mysql&nbsp;v5.7.19-0ubuntu0.16.04.1.

-package requirements for ARAX are described in the top-level `requirements.txt` file.
+The python package requirements for ARAX are described in the top-level `requirements.txt` file.
 RTX makes extensive use of internal caching via SQLite&nbsp;v3.11.0.

 # Contact us